 - Invites accepted – I receive email notifications when people accept my invite, and they also appear at the top of my Network list.
 So it’s fairly straight-forward to message them to engage and start a conversation.

 - Invite People to Connect – from my daily activity, network meetings, etc. and also in the news feed.

 - News Feed and Hashtag communities – I’ll have a look for things that are topical, and see what catches my eye.
 I have to be self-disciplined here as it’s all too easy to get into lengthy reading and following interesting-looking threads.

 - Go through my Nimble CRM Stay-in-Touch list.
 One of the powerful features of Nimble CRM is the ability to schedule a Stay-in-Touch cycle for people.
 This can be Weekly, Monthly, Quarterly or Annually.
 It’s like the old-school sales cards, if you remember that far back.
 Anyway, I have 500 people in this cycle, so about 10 people a day to stay in touch with.

 - View 20-100 profiles – manual or automated based on Saved Searches.
 My aim is to invite 5-10 people a day to connect.
 It also generates some look-backs.
 It takes more time to do it thoroughly so it’s a balance.

 - PHONE 5 PEOPLE – Dial 5 numbers!
 To re-iterate, for me, and for many clients, the objective of LinkedIn is to create opportunities to talk to people.
 But not any random people.
 The key is to

 As you might have realised – this isn’t a “LinkedIn in 15 minutes a day” approach!
 Done thoroughly this is a couple of hours work.

-It’s also a checklist – which means that not everything gets done every day.
-But at least the top 5, which are time-critical – do get my attention daily.
-The others I can catch-up on every 2-3 days.
+In reality, not everything gets done every day.
+But at least the top 5, which are time-critical – do get my attention daily – along with the phone calls.
+The other tasks I can catch-up on every 2-3 days.